New Ukraine President Offers Citizenship To Russians Who ‘Suffer’ Under Putin’s Reign

-Newly minted Ukrainian President Volodymyr Zelenskiy, the Jewish comedian and sitcom star is rejecting Vladimir Putin’s offer to provide citizens of Ukraine with Russian passports, and he is turning that offer around, to grant citizenship to all Russians who “suffer under the Kremlin’s rule.”
+Newly minted Ukrainian President Volodymyr Zelenskiy, a Jewish comedian and sitcom star, is rejecting Vladimir Putin’s offer to provide citizens of Ukraine with Russian passports.
+Instead, he is turning that offer around to grant citizenship to all Russians who “suffer under the Kremlin’s rule.”

-The Guardian is reporting that Putin said he was considering a plan to make it easier for all citizens of Ukraine to obtain Russian citizenship, after initially only offering it to separatists in the eastern part of the country.
+The Guardian is reporting that Putin said he was considering a plan to make it easier for all citizens of Ukraine to obtain Russian citizenship after initially only offering it to separatists in the eastern part of the country.

-Kiev has been fighting Kremlin supported rebels in the eastern part of Ukraine since 2014 in a war that has killed over 13,000 people.
+Kiev has been fighting Kremlin-supported rebels in the eastern part of Ukraine since 2014 in a war that has killed over 13,000 people.

 The newly elected Ukrainian president continued with thanks, but no thanks message addressed to Putin.